KarinaJadia/Other-Projects/README.md

 decimal-numbers.py - Takes user input and either converts to or from binary or hexadecimal depending on which they select, using my little algorithm.
 Uses lists and a little math.

 renamer.py & renamed.py - This is a silly little guessing game inspired by something I saw on Instagram.
 I just wanted to see how funny it would be to make a project using meme lingo, so for example instead of calling print() it calls none_pizza_left_beef().

+bad-calculator.py - As the name implies, it is a really ugly janky calculator.
+I had to make a calculator using classes to model composition, aggregation, and inheritance so I made this.
+It does get the right answer when the inputs are perfect, but if you try to trick it with inoperable inputs it will just break.